 Green Gram Sprouts (mung)

 Green gram sprouts(mung) is a commonly used sprout known for its distinct flavour that goes well when combined with various types of foods.
-Mung sprout is proven to keep up the good health as it has the essences of protein, fibre, Vitamins A, C, D, E & K, and minerals such as potassium, folate, copper, and zinc.
-Include green mung beans in your daily diet as it can help fight diseases (diabetes, heart disease, cancer, osteoporosisetc), and protect the body.
+Mung sprout is proven to keep up good health as it has the essences of protein, fibre, Vitamins A, C, D, E & K, and minerals such as potassium, folate, copper, and zinc.
+Include green mung beans in your daily diet as they can help fight diseases (diabetes, heart disease, cancer, osteoporosis), and protect the body.

 Radish Sprouts

-Radish sprouts (molee) is a great source of Vitamin A, B, C, E, & K and packed with essential amino acids.
+Radish sprouts (molee) are a great source of vitamins A, B, C, E, & K and are packed with essential amino acids.
 It helps to lose weight and the lignin in radish helps to fight cancer.
 Radish sprouts loaded with nutrients is good for heart and skin health.

 Sunflower Sprouts